chasewnelson/Taiwan-COVID-19/README.md

 1. 13 deaths per day for the period 8/20–8/21 (2 days, total of 26 deaths); this was determined as the average of the previous (8/13–8/19, 11 deaths per day) and following (8/22–8/28, 15 deaths per day) periods

 Note that because the reported averages are integer-rounded (e.g., 13 instead of 13.4) and cumulative numbers are sometimes subject to revision, these estimates may not exactly match the true cumulative numbers.
+For dates where both new and total cases or deaths were reported, any discpreancies between the two were resolved in favor of reported cumulative totals.

 ## <a name="results-2023"></a>Results & Files